 For links to county websites, please download our directory of cadastral mappers from the Contacts page.

-Antiquated Subdivision Maps: The text of the court decision for Jack A. Gardner v.
-County of Sonoma, filed October 11, 2001 in the Court of Appeal of the State of California, First Appellate District.
+Antiquated Subdivision Maps: The text of the California Supreme Court decision for Jack A. Gardner v.
+County of Sonoma, filed February 6, 2003.

 Autodesk: Software company that makes AutoCAD, Map, and MapGuide.